Victon18/glance/content/college/OS/synchronisation.md

 - This variable is used for critical section in the multiprocessing environment.
 - It uses two basic function wait(S) and Signal(S).

+Advantages of Semaphores
+- Semaphores allow only one process into the critical section.
+- There is no resource wastage because of busy waiting in semaphores as processor time is not wasted unnecessarily to check if a condition is fulfilled to allow a process to access the critical section.
+- Semaphores are implemented in the machine independent code of the microkernel.
+So they are machine independent.
+Disadvantages of Semaphores
+- Semaphores are complicated so the wait and signal operations must be implemented in the correct order to prevent deadlocks.
+- Semaphores are impractical for last scale use as their use leads to loss of modularity.
+- This happens because the wait and signal operations prevent the creation of a structured layout for the system.
+- Semaphores may lead to a priority inversion where low priority processes may access the critical section first and high priority processes later.

 | Wait         | Signal     |
 | ------------ | ---------- |
 | wait(S):     | signal(S): |